HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Numerical experiments

-To get an idea about the shape of the log-likelihood function, and about its components we draw Fig.~\ref{fig:logli_shape_rank16_n257}.
-This picture helps us to understand the behavior of the iterative optimization method, contribution of the log-determinant, of the quadratic functional.
-One can see that the log-likelihood is almost flat and it may be necessary a lot of iteration steps to find the minimum.
+The shape of the negative log-likelihood function and its components are illustrated in Fig.~\ref{fig:all_shapes}.
+This helps us to understand the behavior of the iterative optimization method, and the contributions of the log-determinant and the quadratic functional.
+We see that the log-likelihood is almost flat, and that it may be necessary to perform many iterations in order to find the minimum.